 These examples go on, but there's a catch: a hot, 20-ounce drink with espresso may not have been included.
 In 2-way interactions, only pairs have been tested.
 Enter the 3-way interactions.

 221 scenarios achieve the goal of testing every possible "triplet" of test conditions

 We're sure you've noticed the concerning increase in the number of tests.
 Thoroughness comes with a price.
 The more parameter values that you want to be tested together, the more tests there will be.

 By increasing the coverage level to "3-way interactions,", you have guaranteed that a hot, 20-ounce drink with any number of espresso shots has been included.
 The same goes for every other possible 3-way interaction in our set of tests.

 Let's take this a step further; what if you absolutely needed a hot, 20-ounce drink with a specific number of espresso shots and decaf (or other caffeine type)?
 Although espresso shots with decaf in the same drink is unlikely in reality, people can have unusual tastes.

-You may have also noticed the increased wait time to generate more-thorough tests.
-Not only are the number of tests getting larger, but any margin of error in your System under Test will decrease.
+You may have also noticed the increased wait time to generate more-thorough scenarios.
+Not only is the number of tests getting larger, but any margin of error in your System under Test decreases.
 As you may have guessed, this tradeoff between test quantity and quality continues all the way up to 4-, 5-, and even 6-way interactions.
 This is because tests will include every quadruplet, quintuplet, and sextuplet of test conditions, respectively.
 For additional material on this concept, read about how to create extra-thorough sets of tests.

 2-way (pairwise) coverage strength is often a good default strength for many types of functional tests